ruby-hacking-guide/ruby-hacking-guide.github.com/spec.md

 end
 ```

-Moreover an @ensure@ clause will be executed in every case:
+Moreover an `ensure` clause will be executed in every case:
 when there is no exception, when there is an exception, rescued or not.

 ```TODO-lang